IIC3413/2025-1-evaluator/README.md

                     test_2_output
 ```

-Tests should be written such that they always write and output file to an
+A successful test, should write its output to an `outputs` directory inside the
-`outputs` directory inside the path where the executable is called, even if the
+path where it's executable is called following the naming scheem of the files
-submission in which they are ran crashes.
-A try/catch pattern should do the
-trick.
+in `io/data/{lab_n}/outputs`.
+If a test encounters an error it may not write an
+output only if it exists with a none 0 code.
+In this case the evaluation
+program will write a predetermined output ensuring that this will be evaluated
+as wrong.

 To run the tests use the following command: